-The Accelerated Polishing Machine by James Cox & Sons determines aggregate wear through action of vehicle tires.
-3/8—1/2in (9.5—2.7mm) pieces of aggregate are bonded in molds to form fourteen curved segments.
+Accelerated Polishing Machine determines aggregate wear through the action of vehicle tires.
+3/8—1/2in (9.5—12.7mm) pieces of aggregate are bonded in molds to form fourteen curved segments.
 Segments are clamped to the "road wheel" to form a continuous aggregate surface 1-3/4in (44.5mm) wide and 16in (406mm) in diameter.
-In testing, the road wheel is driven at 320 ±5rpm in loaded contact with an 8in (203mm) diameter rubber-tired wheel while abrasive is fed to the contact area.
-Friction values are determined after polishing by use of a Pendulum Skid Tester.
+During testing, the road wheel is driven at 320 ±5rpm in loaded contact with an 8in (203mm) diameter rubber-tired wheel while abrasive is fed to the contact area.
+Friction values are determined after polishing, using a Pendulum Skid Tester.

-The HM-614 consists of a welded steel frame on adjustable pads.
-This unit maintaining an 88lbf (391N) load on the road wheel and utilizes silicon carbide grit abrasive with a special grit feeder and Goodyear pneumatic-tired wheel assembly.
-The road wheel is driven by TEFC motor via an adjustable timing belt.
+The HM-614 is designed for the ASTM D3319/AASHTO T 279 test method and consists of a welded steel frame on adjustable pads.
+This unit maintains an 88lbf (391N) load on the road wheel and uses silicon carbide grit abrasive with a special grit feeder and Goodyear pneumatic-tired wheel assembly.
+The road wheel is driven by a TEFC motor via an adjustable timing belt.
 Tests are automatically terminated by a preset revolution counter.
-Water is gravity fed from a tank through a calibrated flow meter, and is collected with used abrasive in a removable tray.
+Water is gravity fed from a tank through a calibrated flow meter and is collected with the used abrasive in a removable tray.
 Tire loadings to the road wheel are controlled by a mechanical lifting device.
 Units are supplied with two specimen molds, two mold plates, required feeders, wheel assemblies, wrenches, mounting pads, and operating instructions.
-The Accelerated Polishing Machine is supplied with a manufacturer's five-year warranty.
 Order abrasives separately.
 Each ASTM/AASHTO test requires about 10lb (4.5kg) of silicon carbide grit.

 - An effective way to determine aggregate wear using vehicle tires